Ganaa088/Exploring-global-health-data/README.md

-# 🌍 Life Expectancy & Health Indicators

-**Exploring global health data using BigQuery, clustering, and PCA to uncover patterns in life expectancy.**

----

-## 📌 Project Overview

-This project analyzes life expectancy and public health indicators across countries and years.
-Using Python, BigQuery, and machine learning techniques like PCA and KMeans clustering, it aims to uncover key trends and regional patterns in global health outcomes.

-The project was designed as a portfolio piece for data engineering internships, with a focus on both analysis and end-to-end data pipeline skills.

----

-## 🧰 Tools & Technologies

-- Google BigQuery (SQL queries + dataset hosting)
-- Python (Pandas, NumPy, Matplotlib, Seaborn)
-- Scikit-learn (PCA, KMeans)
-- Jupyter Notebook
-- GitHub (project versioning)
-- Google Cloud Platform

----

-## 📊 Key Highlights

-- Cleaned and transformed a global health dataset using SQL and Python
-- Ran regression analysis to understand relationship between GDP and health indicators
-- Built a PCA-based clustering model to segment countries by health traits
-- Used correlation matrix and visualizations to draw out insights
-- Exported clustered data back to BigQuery to demonstrate end-to-end pipeline skills

----

-## 🔍 Insights

-- Countries with higher **income composition** and **schooling years** tend to have higher life expectancy.
-- Some low-GDP countries cluster together based on shared health challenges such as higher HIV/AIDS rates and lower BMI.
-- Clustering revealed 3 major groups of countries based on BMI, mortality, HIV/AIDS, schooling, and income composition.

----

-## 🚀 How to Explore

-You can view the full Jupyter notebook in this repo.
-To explore the data or rerun the analysis:

-1. Clone the repo
-2. Open the `.ipynb` file in Jupyter
-3. Replace credentials to connect to your own BigQuery project if needed

----

-## 👤 Author

-Ganbold Bold — *Data Engineering & Analytics student*
-This project was built as part of a portfolio to apply for data engineering roles, including at League (GCP-based health platform).
+{
+ "cells": [
+  {
+   "cell_type": "code",
+   "execution_count": null,
+   "id": "4f13b029-0b19-4cc4-b868-178fe4e8e299",
+   "metadata": {},
+   "outputs": [],
+   "source": [
+    "# 🌍 Life Expectancy & Health Indicators\n",
+    "\n",
+    "**Exploring global health data using BigQuery, clustering, and PCA to uncover patterns in life expectancy.**\n", "\n",
+    "---\n",
+    "\n",
+    "## 📌 Project Overview\n",
+    "\n",
+    "This project analyzes life expectancy and public health indicators across countries and years.
+Using Python, BigQuery, and machine learning techniques like PCA and KMeans clustering, it aims to uncover key trends and regional patterns in global health outcomes.\n", "\n",
+    "The project was designed as a portfolio piece for data engineering internships, with a focus on both analysis and end-to-end data pipeline skills.\n", "\n",
+    "---\n",
+    "\n",
+    "## 🧰 Tools & Technologies\n",
+    "\n",
+    "- Google BigQuery (SQL queries + dataset hosting)\n",
+    "- Python (Pandas, NumPy, Matplotlib, Seaborn)\n",
+    "- Scikit-learn (PCA, KMeans)\n",
+    "- Jupyter Notebook\n",
+    "- GitHub (project versioning)\n",
+    "- Google Cloud Platform\n",
+    "\n",
+    "---\n",
+    "\n",
+    "## 📊 Key Highlights\n",
+    "\n",
+    "- Cleaned and transformed a global health dataset using SQL and Python\n", "- Ran regression analysis to understand relationship between GDP and health indicators\n", "- Built a PCA-based clustering model to segment countries by health traits\n", "- Used correlation matrix and visualizations to draw out insights\n", "- Exported clustered data back to BigQuery to demonstrate end-to-end pipeline skills\n", "\n",
+    "---\n",
+    "\n",
+    "## 🔍 Insights\n",
+    "\n",
+    "- Countries with higher **income composition** and **schooling years** tend to have higher life expectancy.\n", "- Some low-GDP countries cluster together based on shared health challenges such as higher HIV/AIDS rates and lower BMI.\n", "- Clustering revealed 3 major groups of countries based on BMI, mortality, HIV/AIDS, schooling, and income composition.\n", "\n",
+    "---\n",
+    "\n",
+    "## 🚀 How to Explore\n",
+    "\n",
+    "You can view the full Jupyter notebook in this repo.  \n", "To explore the data or rerun the analysis:\n", "\n",
+    "1.
+Clone the repo  \n",
+    "2.
+Open the `.ipynb` file in Jupyter  \n",
+    "3.
+Replace credentials to connect to your own BigQuery project if needed\n", "\n",
+    "---\n",
+    "\n",
+    "## 👤 Author\n",
+    "\n",
+    "Ganbold Bold — *Data Engineering & Analytics student*  \n", "This project was built as part of a portfolio to apply for data engineering roles, including at League (GCP-based health platform)."
+   ]
+  },
+  {
+   "cell_type": "code",
+   "execution_count": null,
+   "id": "c8a22eff-622e-4148-954b-25c22b6d4965",
+   "metadata": {},
+   "outputs": [],
+   "source": []
+  }
+ ],
+ "metadata": {
+  "kernelspec": {
+   "display_name": "",
+   "name": ""
+  },
+  "language_info": {
+   "name": ""
+  }
+ },
+ "nbformat": 4,
+ "nbformat_minor": 5
+}